netdata/netdata/collectors/freeipmi.plugin/README.md

 2.  re-install Netdata from source.
 The installer will detect that the required libraries are now available and will also build `freeipmi.plugin`.

+> ❗ In some distributions `libipmimonitoring.pc` is located in an unregistered directory.
+> In that case you should find the file and link it to the standard pkg-config directory.
+Usually, running
+> `sudo ln -s /usr/lib/x86_64-linux-gnu/pkgconfig/libipmimonitoring.pc/libipmimonitoring.pc /usr/lib/pkgconfig/libipmimonitoring.pc`
+> resolves the issue.

 Keep in mind IPMI requires root access, so the plugin is setuid to root.

 If you just installed the required IPMI tools, please run at least once the command `ipmimonitoring` and verify it returns sensors information.
 This command initialises IPMI configuration, so that the Netdata plugin will be able to work.